CycloneDX/guides/MBOM/en/0x30-Use_Case_Software_Simple.md

 ## Use Case: Simple software application

-This example shows how a simple `helloworld` application's build process can be captured by an MLBOM.
+This example shows how a simple `helloworld` application's build process can be captured by an MBOM.

 ### Workflow overview